zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yasmin says, “And that’s great,” meaning it’s great  Sam was able to do well without going to a prep school.
 She says, however, that she thinks “we should give our daughter every advantage we can.”
 Sam says , “What do you have in mind?”
 Yasmin responds, “I have information here fr om a few of the most selective schools.”

-A “selective (selective) school” is a school that i s what we would describe as very “competitive,” meaning lots of people want to get i nto the school, and it is difficult to get “admitted to” or be allowed to attend that s chool.
+A “selective (selective) school” is a school that is what we would describe as very “competitive,” meaning lots of people want to get i nto the school, and it is difficult to get “admitted to” or be allowed to attend that s chool.
 “Selective schools” usually only take a small percentage of the student s who want to get into the school.
 If a school is very good – like, say, Harva rd or Yale here in the United States, when referring to universities – those scho ols would be described as “selective” because many students want to go there but only a few are able to actually attend.

 Yasmin says, “Some,” meaning some of the schools, “ are parochial and some are secular.”
 A “parochial (parochial) school” is a  school for children that is owned and run by or operated by a church, typically .
 The word “parochial” comes from the word “parish,” which usually refers to a l ocal church, a church in a certain area – a Christian church, typically, and m ost commonly a Catholic church.
 A “secular (secular) school” is a school th at is not related to any religion or church.
 It is what we might describe as “non-rel igious” – not religious.

 Yasmin says, “Some are day schools and some are boa rding schools.”
 A “day (day) school” is a school that you send your child to during the day and then your child comes back to your house and lives with you, typically.
 A “day school,” that is, doesn’t provide a place for students to sleep a nd eat.
 If it did, we would call that a “boarding (boarding) school.”

 Boarding schools are places that have rooms where s tudents live during the school year, and you, of course, send your child to  a boarding school and you don’t see your child until the end of that particul ar term or semester.
 Boarding schools are not very popular in the United States, though there are still boarding schools here in the U.S. They are more popular, at least among very rich families, in places such as England.
-In the U.S., t here is a tradition of boarding
+In the U.S., there is a tradition of boarding

 schools especially on the eastern coast of the U.S.  They’re not as common here in California, but they do still exist.